Falcons

 Alternates and Throwbacks

-The Falcons have worn the 2016-present helmet as a kind of throwback or alternate.
+The Falcons have worn the 2016-2021 helmet as a kind of throwback or alternate.
 It’s meant to honor the 1990-96 helmet.
 However, the neckline is slightly different.
 This helmet is not available as a factory helmet.
 I purchased this helmet as a custom on ebay from travistommark, who does really nice work.

 The red helmet is a throwback to the 1966-69 helmet, albeit with a different neckline.